 It is difficult to gauge the effects of ATPA on national economies because the program has a small effect relative to other variables.
-National macroeconomic policies, particularly in countries in the Andean region that have undergone considerable economic reform over the past decade, have a much larger effect on economic decisions and trends.
+National macroeconomic policies, particularly in countries undergoing long-term economic reform, have a much larger effect on economic trends.
 Domestic Andean government policies also support crop substitution, the effects of which are not easily distinguishable from those of ATPA.
 In effect, they work together.
 External shocks to the region's economies, such as repeated El Ninos and other natural phenomena, have devastating effects on the agricultural sector that easily overshadow incremental policy shifts like ATPA.
 Isolating the marginal effects of ATPA, therefore, is an imprecise exercise.11